roderick1717/End-to-End-Prediction-Tool/README.md

 ## Usage

-You need to first modify the SMILES of the substrate molecules and their solvents in the `SMILES-Target.slurm` script, then submit the job, and finally run the `load_model.py` file.
+You need to first modify the SMILES of the substrate molecules and their solvents in the `SMILES-target.slurm` script, then submit the job, and finally run the `load_model.py` file.
 The solvents include **DMA** (N,N-Dimethylacetamide), **DMF** (N,N-Dimethylformamide), **DMSO** (Dimethyl sulfoxide), and **ACN** (Acetonitrile).